Composer#

 composer: update the internal composer.phar#

-The extension automatically downloads the latest composer installation, and uses it for all the tasks and commands.
+The extension automatically downloads the latest Composer installation and uses it for all tasks and commands.
 Run composer: update the internal composer to manually re-download the latest snapshot.

 composer: about#